 o Fresh Fruits: We use a fresh selection of seasonal fruits sourced from local and/or organic farms, whenever possible, for our waffle toppings and fruit smoothies.

-o Coffee: We proudly serve freshly-brewed Lavazza coffee.
-Established in 1895, the Lavazza is Italy's
+o Coffee: We proudly serve freshly-brewed D'arte coffee.
+One of Italy's

-favourite coffee and the leader when it comes to quality.
+favourite coffee and a leader when it comes to quality.

 Waffles were introduced to North America in 1620 by pilgrims who brought the method from Holland.
 Legend has it that Thomas Jefferson brought a waffle iron from France in the late 1790’s as a culinary souvenir and, in the late eighteenth century, “waffle frolics” or parties were all the rage.
 The waffle has been a national food in Belgium for generations.